-Development along the Discovery Drive frontage is to have a high level of architectural design and is to address the street in order to contribute to its 'boulevard' character.
-Reciprocal left in/left out access arrangements are proposed for development fronting Discovery Drive, to reinforce the primary role of this thoroughfare.
+Development along all road frontages is to have a high level of architectural design and is to address the street in order to contribute to a 'boulevard' character.
+Reciprocal access arrangements are proposed for development fronting Endeavour Boulevard, to reinforce the primary role of this thoroughfare.

-In order to strengthen the urban form and provide visual focus points for the Sector, buildings located on corner allotments within the Sector, particularly those fronting Discovery Drive and Endeavour Boulevard, should define the street environment by providing and outward orientated building design and where appropriate, generous footpaths, awnings, display windows and a high quality streetscape urban design character.
+In order to strengthen the urban form and provide visual focus points for the Sector, buildings located on corner allotments within the Sector, particularly those fronting Endeavour Boulevard and Gregor Street West, should define the street environment by providing and outward orientated building design and where appropriate, generous footpaths, awnings, display windows and a high quality streetscape urban design character.